sebawita/tour-of-heroes-migration/migration.md

 > Also, if you expect your web app to have a different set of pages to your mobile app, then you could keep the routes separate.
 For example, your web app could have an admin screen, which might not be required in the mobile app.
 In this case it makes sense to have two sets of navigation configurations.

-The process here is that you should add navigation paths to routes array in app-routing.module.tns.ts, as you migrate each of your page components.
+The process here is that you should add navigation paths to routes array in **app-routing.module.tns.ts**, as you migrate each of your page components.

 ## Shared Routes

 However, for this project you can easily work with a single **routes** configuration.

-To achieve that, you need to move the **routes** configuration to a shared file, and move, import and use the shared routes.
+To achieve that, move the **routes** configuration to a shared file.

 ### Step 1 - Create a shared routes file.